 - When an odd number of teams have entered a 3-game pool, the last team submitting a paid entry to the tournament will be scheduled to play only two pool games with an average of their pool scores being used as their 3rd game score. - All SPA playing rules will be enforced. - · All SPA Policies and Procedures will be enforced. - All teams are required to be SPA-registered. - All players must have a current SPA player card. - SPA recommends the use of two umpires in all SPA-sanctioned play, however, one (1) umpire may be used in all pool play games based on umpire availabilities.
-Two (2) umpires will be used for all bracket games. - Whenever possible SPA umpires should be used. - Scorekeepers for each game. - Awards Package - All-Tournament Awards - MVP Champion Team - Best Defensive Finalist Team - Container of ice water and cups in each dugout will be provided.
-First aid items will be available. - Negotiated SPA tournament sanction FEE, plus \$10 per team with \$300 minimum if a Tournament Director is provided by SPA.
+Two (2) umpires will be used for all bracket games. - Whenever possible SPA umpires should be used.. - Awards Package - All-Tournament Awards - MVP Champion Team - Best Defensive Finalist Team - Negotiated SPA tournament sanction FEE, plus \$10 per team with \$300 minimum if a Tournament Director is provided by SPA.
 These fees will be sent to the SPA Headquarters along with the following tournament information: - Tournament standings - Team scores in both pool play and double elimination tournament, or any other formats. - Team Rosters - Player Exception Forms and any Exception fees. - SPA On-line Roster Management System entries must be made within three (3) days of the conclusion of the tournament.
 These entries include but are not limited to: - Player exception entries - Roster Freezes - Tournament Results